-The expected values of the distributions of benefits, costs and net benefits can be obtained by weighting each outcome by its probability of occurrence, and then summing across all potential outcomes.
-If estimated benefits, costs, and net benefits are characterized by point estimates rather than as probability distributions, the expected value (an unbiased estimate) is the appropriate estimate to use.
+The expected values of the distributions of benefits, costs and net benefits can be obtained by weighting each outcome by its probability of occurrence and then summing across all potential outcomes.
+If estimated benefits, costs, and net benefits are characterized by point estimates rather than as probability distributions, the expected value can be used to generate a central tendency.

-Estimates that differ from expected values (such as worst-case estimates) may be provided in addition to expected values, but the rationale for such estimates must be clearly presented.
+Estimates that differ from the central tendency (such as worst-case estimates) may be provided in addition to such values, but the rationale for such estimates must be clearly presented.
 For any such estimate, the analysis should identify the nature and magnitude of any bias.
 For example, costs can grow faster or slower than initial expectations; analyses should consider whether past experience suggests that initial estimates of benefits or costs are optimistic or pessimistic.